-On 21 June 2019, we opened an investigation into allegations that Thames Water Utilities Limited has contravened the prohibition in Chapter II of the Competition Act 1998 (“CA98”) by abusing a dominant position.
-The allegations relate to:
+On 21 June 2019, we opened an investigation into allegations that Thames Water Utilities Limited was contravening the prohibition in Chapter II of the Competition Act 1998 (“CA98”) by abusing a dominant position.
+The allegations related to:

-- the approach that Thames Water has taken when installing digital smart meters and the impact that this has had on providers of data logging services and their customers
+- the approach that Thames Water took when installing digital smart meters and the impact that this had on providers of data logging services and their business customers.

-- the fairness of certain contractual credit terms that Thames Water applies to retailers
+- the fairness of certain contractual credit terms that Thames Water was applying to retailers.

 21 June 2019